-In this chapter, the basic transaction types will be explained - buy-outs, buy-ins, longevity swaps, and longevity bonds.
+In this chapter, the basic transaction types will be explained - buy-outs, buy-ins, longevity swaps and longevity bonds.
 Who uses which technique depends greatly on the type of counterparty (Figure 3).
 Insurers are associated with pension buy-ins, buy-outs and longevity insurance, whereas longevity swap transactions are associated with investment banks and reinsurers.
 Also, in most jurisdictions, banks are not allowed to issue or take on longevity risk in the form of annuities, buy-ins and buy-outs, but can take it indirectly via swap transactions.
 On the other side of the transactions, the choice of transaction type can have very different implications for the plan sponsor.
-Longevity bonds remain only a concept for now - there have been several attempts at issuing them, but none successfully.
+Longevity bonds remain only a concept for now - several attempts have been made at issuing them, but none successfully.

-Figure 3: Structure of Longevity Transfers by Defined-Benefit Pension Plans, by Type of Counterparty
+Figure 3: Structure of longevity transfers by defined-benefit pension plans, by type of counterparty